mellli1231/Todo/README.md

 # Todo-List

-For this project, I made a Todo list website that includes the following features:
+For this project, I made a Todo list website that helps you keep track of the daily goals in life, and even long term goals.
+You are able to enter a task you want to complete, which will then be added to the list below.
+Upon completion of your tasks, you are able to then remove them and work towards your other goals.
+This Todo list is presented with visuals appealing to current online aesthetic trends, and includes the following features:
 - toggle between dark mode and light mode
 - entering tasks with the enter button or enter key
 - save the task or cancel the edits